sammcdo/Xandaar/README.md

 # Xandaar
-A Space Invaders clone written in python
+A Space Invaders clone written in python, inadvertently named after the planet in the Marvel Cinematic Universe.

 Based off of the game _Alien Invasion_ created in the book [Python Crash Course](https://ehmatthes.github.io/pcc_2e/).